 When Hannah arrived at Catskill Animal Sanctuary fourteen years ago, she was terrified of humans.
 She’d been found in a Queens cemetery with what looked like stab wounds, and at Catskill Animal Sanctuary, desperate for escape, she climbed the walls when we entered her stall.
 Her healing process would be slow, aided not by humans, but by The Great Sheep Rambo.

-If you’ve read my books or listened to All Beings Considered, my new podcast, you’ll know that Rambo was a game changer for us.
+If you’ve read my books or listened to Herd Around The Barn, my new podcast, you’ll know that Rambo was a game changer for us.
 For his 11 years with us—he died at 16—Rambo watched out for every being on Sanctuary grounds: a free-ranger, he made his rounds many times a day, and summoned me, day or night, when something was awry.
 He had an uncanny ability to communicate with humans, and he took dead-seriously his job as guardian of the flock—and we were all his flock—hens and humans, cows and pigs, goats and sheep.
 I’ve no doubt that he’d have given his life to protect a member of the Catskill family.

 Rambo was more than a protector, however.
 He was a healer, teacher, friend.
 And he was also the love of Hannah’s life.